 This leads to a noncommutative cousin of the standard Hamilton equations of classical mechanics on $T^*\mathbb{R}^n$: given a path $(g_t,p_t)$ in phase space, it solves the equations of motion if

 Let us unpack each term.
-On the left-hand side of \eqref{3a}, $\partial_t g\, g ^{-1}$ is a Lie algebra element given by the (right) Maurer-Cartan form on $G$ acting on the tangent vector $\partial_tg$ at $g$.
+On the left-hand side of \eqref{3a}, $\partial_t gg ^{-1}$ is a Lie algebra element given by the (right) Maurer-Cartan form on $G$ acting on the tangent vector $\partial_tg$ at $g$.
 On the right-hand side of \eqref{3a}, $\partial_pH$ is the exterior derivative of $H(g,p)$ in momentum space, \i{i.e.}~the differential of the function $H(g,\cdot)$ on $\mathfrak{g}^*$.
 It is also a Lie algebra element, since $\partial_pH$ is a linear form on $\mathfrak{g}^*$, \i{i.e.}~an element of $(\mathfrak{g}^*)^*=\mathfrak{g}$.
 On the left-hand side of \eqref{3b}, $\mathrm{ad}^*$ denotes the coadjoint representation of $\mathfrak{g}$, defined by $\langle\mathrm{ad}^*_X(p),Y\rangle:=-\langle p,[X,Y]\rangle$ for any $X,Y\in\mathfrak{g}$ and any $p\in\mathfrak{g}^*$.
 Finally, on the right-hand side of \eqref{3b}, $\partial_gH$ is the exterior derivative of $H(g,p)$ in position space, \i{i.e.}~the differential of the function $H(\cdot,p)$ on $G$.
 What appears in \eqref{3b} is the pullback of this differential to the identity by right multiplication $R_g:G\to G:h\mapsto hg$.